-- The county director of tax equalization shall have the power, duty, and responsibility to call upon and confer with township and city assessors in the county and to instruct them in the preparation and proper use of land maps and property record cards, the preparation of assessment books, the changes in assessment laws and regulations, the determination of proper standards of value, the use of proper classifications of property, and the authority to require attendance at meetings, to the end that a uniform assessment of all real property in the county will prevail. - 2.
-On January 1, 1981, the county director of tax equalization shall succeed to all the powers and duties of assessors of townships, cities with a population of under five thousand, and unorganized districts within the county, except that any city with a population of under five thousand or township may, at its option by resolution of its governing body, employ an assessor who shall retain the powers, duties, and responsibilities of the office.
-The resolution of a city or township governing body to employ an assessor continues in force until rescinded by the governing body.
-Notwithstanding any other provision of law to the contrary, the state supervisor of assessments shall confer with representatives of the county commissioners, city governing bodies, state township officers association, and personnel at North Dakota state university to establish minimum requirements for all city and township assessors.
-The standards shall reflect their limited jurisdiction and need not be equal to those minimum requirements set for county directors of tax equalization.
-Any courses of instruction included in those minimum requirements for assessors of townships or cities with a population under five thousand must be conducted by the county director of tax equalization who may cooperate with other county directors of tax equalization in holding joint classes.
-The county director of tax equalization may call upon the state supervisor of assessments for any necessary materials and assistance.
-No person may serve as an assessor of a township or a city with a population under five thousand for longer than twelve months before being certified by the state supervisor of assessments as having met the minimum requirements.
-No person may serve as an assessor of a city with a population of five thousand or more for longer than three years before being certified by the state supervisor of assessments as having met the minimum requirements.
-The expenses and salaries of city and township assessors must be paid by the city or township exercising this option. - 3.
-Any city or township which does not employ its own assessor shall reimburse the county for the expenses incurred in assessing the property of that city or township. - 4.
-Any assessment made by an assessor who is not certified as qualified for that assessment jurisdiction must be reviewed and approved by a certified county director of tax equalization, or a certified city assessor of a city with a population of five thousand or more, prior to the township or city board of equalization annual meeting.
+- The county director of tax equalization has the power, duty, and responsibility to call upon and confer with assessors in the county and to assist them in the preparation and proper use of land maps and property record cards, preparation of assessment books, changes in assessment laws and rules, determination of proper standards of value, use of proper classifications of property, determination of what property qualifies as exempt from property taxes, and authority to require attendance at meetings, to promote uniform assessment of all real property in the county. - 2.
+Any city with a population of under five thousand or township may, by resolution of its governing body, retain an assessor who is certified or eligible to be certified as a class II assessor who shall retain the powers, duties, and responsibilities of the office.
+Any city with a population of five thousand or greater may, by resolution of its governing body, retain an assessor who is certified or eligible to be certified as a class I assessor who shall retain the powers, duties, and responsibilities of the office.
+Any city with a population of five thousand or greater may, by resolution of its governing body, retain an assessor who is certified or eligible to be certified as a class I assessor who shall retain the powers, duties, and responsibilities of the office.
+A person may not serve as an assessor for longer than twenty-four months before being certified by the state supervisor of assessments as having met the minimum requirements.
+The expenses of the city or township assessors must be paid by the city or township exercising this option. - 3.
+The county director of tax equalization shall supervise all individuals performing assessor services in the county and arrange for the assessment of property within the county, except within the jurisdiction of a city or township in which the governing body retains a certified class I or class II assessor. - 4.
+Any city or township that does not retain a certified class I or class II assessor shall utilize the certified assessor of the county in which the city or township is located.
+The county commission may require the city or township to reimburse the county for the expenses incurred in assessing the property of that city or township. - 5.
+Any assessment made by an assessor who is not currently certified must be reviewed and approved by a certified assessor, prior to the township or city board of equalization annual meeting.
 The cost of the assessment review must be paid by the township or city having jurisdiction over the assessment at the same rate as paid to a special assessor in section 57-14-08.

 11-10.1-06.
 Assumption of certain duties by county director of tax equalization.
-The county director of tax equalization shall succeed to all the powers and duties of the county auditor pertaining to the administration and enforcement of the mobile homes tax prescribed in chapter

-57-55, assist the county auditor in preparation of assessment lists for taxing purposes and in the correction and omission procedures as defined in chapter 57-14, assist local equalization boards and assessors by providing information and instruction in the use of all methods and procedures to obtain uniform property assessments, and spot check all property assessments.
+The county director of tax equalization shall succeed to all the powers and duties of the county auditor pertaining to the administration and enforcement of the mobile homes tax prescribed in chapter 57-55, assist the county auditor in preparation of assessment lists for taxing purposes and in the correction and omission procedures as defined in chapter 57-14, assist local equalization boards and assessors by providing information and instruction in the use of all methods and procedures to obtain uniform property assessments, and spot check all property assessments.